slicex-ai/elm-turbo/README.md

 ```

 #### Run the Model
-Now that you’ve got your model engine, its time to run it.
+Now that you’ve got your model engine, it's time to run it.

 ```bash
 python3 ../run.py \